sapcc/maintenance-controller/esx/README.md

 Using the `cloud.sap/esx-in-maintenance` label together with the `cloud.sap/esx-reboot-ok` label enables ESX maintenances to be managed flexibly with the "main" maintenance controller.

+Certain alarms can be specified in the configuration file.
+If an ESX host has a triggered alarm with a name that matches the provided names in the configuration file, the `cloud.sap/esx-in-maintenance` label will be set to `alarm`

 It is assumed that the nodes names equal the names of the hosting virtual machines.
 The availability zone within a cloud region is assumed to be the last character of the `failure-domain.beta.kubernetes.io/zone` label.
 The ESX hosts are to be tracked on relevant nodes using the `kubernetes.cloud.sap/host` label.